att/rcloud/README.md

 to just get the dependencies.

+## Installation requirements

+Please use R 3.0.0 or later.
+It'll make your life easier, we promise.

+You will need several headers and libraries to compile dependent R packages (as well as R) -- on Debian/Ubuntu, you can use

+    $ sudo apt-get install libxt-dev libcurl4-openssl-dev libcairo2-dev libreadline-dev git

+to install the dependencies.
+If you are using other Linux systems, the names may vary.
+On Mac OS X all packages should be available in binary form so no dependencies should be needed (other than Xcode Command Line tools).

 ### Packages

-RCloud provides the `rcloud.support` which contains supporting code but also authmated installation.
+RCloud provides the `rcloud.support` package which contains supporting code but also automated installation.
 In R type:

     install.packages("rcloud.support", repos=c("http://RForge.net",
                      "http://R.research.att.com"), type="source")